LGDan/cloudhook-server/README.md

 # Cloudhook

 Cloudhook is a service that enables webhook messages to be received behind firewalls or through proxies.
+It's horizontally scalable through the use of a redis cluster, I've got it up to 6k requests per second on a single desktop running the full stack.
+(4-Core i5-6600k)

+---

 1. Run the Cloudhook client i.e.
    `cloudhook yourname/yourhook | jq | myscript.sh` and pipe the output in to whatever script or application you want.